What is a living donor liver donation?

 - A liver from a living donor typically lasts longer than a liver from a deceased donor.

-- Transplant surgery can be schedule on a convenient day for both you and your donor.
+- Transplant surgery can be scheduled on a convenient day for both you and your donor.

 - Better chance of survival.
 The liver from a healthy, living liver donor is transplanted within minutes of being removed from the donor.